 - Injections – An injection with a combination of an anesthetic (numbing medication) and a corticoid steroid may be recommended to alleviate the pain and inflammation surrounding the hip joint.
 A hip injection can also be ordered to determine that hip pain is coming from the hip joint.

-- Surgery – One of the treatment options for hip dysplasia in a patient aged 12 or older is a procedure called periacetabular osteotomy (PAO).
-This orthopaedic surgery involves opening up the pelvis and carefully making 4 cuts in the pelvis bone to rotate the acetabulum.
+- Surgery – One of the treatment options for hip dysplasia in children aged 12 or older is a procedure called periacetabular osteotomy (PAO).
+This orthopedic surgery involves opening up the pelvis and carefully making 4 cuts in the pelvis bone to rotate the acetabulum.
 Goals of the surgery are to reorient the acetabulum to provide better coverage of the femoral head and to lessen the abnormal forces on the rim of the acetabulum.

 A patient’s pain can be alleviated once the amount of pressure that is placed on the acetabular rim is minimized.
 Another goal of this surgery is to preserve the hip joint and decrease the chances of the patient developing arthritis.